AsianRiceBoy/microwave/README.md

 # microwave
-WIP - Discord bot for a personal server called the kitchen.
+WIP - Discord bot for a personal server called the Kitchen.